Swedish Players in the Hockey Hall of Fame

 Mats Sundin became the first European-born player to be selected first overall in an NHL Entry Draft when the Quebec Nordiques called his name on Jun.
 17, 1989.
 As of 2022, he remains one of only two Swedish players (Rasmus Dahlin, 2018) drafted from the top spot.

-In 1989, as a member of Djurgårdens IF in Sweden, Sundin won a league championship before moving to North America to make his NHL debut in 1990.
-He made his debut on Oct.
+In 1989, as a member of Djurgårdens IF in Sweden, Sundin won a league championship before moving to North America in 1990.
+He debuted on Oct.
 4, scoring a goal in his first game.
 Two seasons later, in 1992-93, he set a career-high with 114 points before Quebec dealt him to the Maple Leafs at the 1994 Draft.

-In his first year of eligibility, 2012, the HHOF welcomed Sundin into the hall before the IIHF called to include him in their HOF in 2013.
+In his first year of eligibility, 2012, the HHOF welcomed Sundin before the IIHF called in 2013.
 The Maple Leafs retired his jersey No. 13 in 2011, and the NHL named him one of the 100 Greatest Players in league history.

 2014 HHOF Class – Peter Forberg (Örnsköldsvik, Sweden)

-Peter Forsberg began his professional hockey career with Modo Hockey in Sweden, first at the junior level and then as a senior player.
-The Philadelphia Flyers drafted him as the sixth-overall pick at the 1991 NHL Entry Draft, the highest European player selected that year.
+Peter Forsberg began his professional hockey career with MoDo Hockey in Sweden, first at the junior level and then as a senior player.
+The Philadelphia Flyers drafted him as the sixth overall pick in the 1991 NHL Entry Draft, the highest European player selected that year.
 Before the superstar even made his NHL debut, the Flyers traded him to the Nordiques in a package for Eric Lindros, who refused to sign with Quebec.

 While in Sweden, Forsberg’s reputation grew after winning a gold medal at the 1992 World Championships and back-to-back silver medals at the 1992 and 1993 World Junior Championships.
 Furthermore, at the 1993 tournament, Forsberg set an IIHF junior record with 31 points in seven games, a mark untouched over 30 years later.
 However, his crowning achievement internationally occurred a season later, when he scored the decisive goal in the shootout to help Sweden to their first gold medal at the Winter Olympics.

-After all that success, Forsberg finally came to North America to play with the Nordiques and won the Calder Trophy in his rookie season (1995) before winning the Stanley Cup with the Colorado Avalanche, who moved from Quebec in 1996.
+After all that success, Forsberg finally came to North America to play with the Nordiques.
+He won the Calder Trophy in his rookie season (1995) before winning the Stanley Cup with the Colorado Avalanche, who moved from Quebec in 1996.
 Five seasons later, he would lift the Cup again (2001) despite not finishing the playoffs after having his spleen removed.

 In 2003, he became the first Swedish-born player to win the Art Ross Trophy (leading scorer) and Hart Memorial Trophy (Most Valuable Player).
-Three years later, Forsberg would be a member of the Sweden team that won the Olympic gold medal at the 2006 winter games, adding to his international medal count (nine).
+Three years later, Forsberg became a member of the Swedish team that won the Olympic gold medal at the 2006 Winter Games, adding to his international medal count (nine).
 By this time, he was already a member of the Triple Gold Club (Stanley Cup, Olympic Gold Medal, and World Championship).
 Still, he enhanced his legacy by becoming just the third hockey player to earn the honors twice.

 Injuries plagued Forsberg’s career, which cut into his playing time and final career statistics.
 Regarding his ranks amongst Sweden players all-time, he sits eighth with 885 points in just 708 games and 12th overall in penalty minutes with 690.
 His final career plus/minus rating is plus-238, second to Niklas Lidstrom’s plus-450.
 In NHL rankings, Forsberg’s 1.25 points-per-game average ranks 12th all-time.